 (2) The Commissioner may by further notice published in the Gazette amend or revoke a notice under this section.

-[Section 3A inserted by No. 44 of 1995 s.
+[Section 3A inserted: No. 44 of 1995 s.
 5.]

 3B.
 Specified drugs

 (1) The Governor may, on the recommendation of the Minister and the Minister responsible for administering the Medicines and Poisons Act 2014, make regulations prescribing a substance to be a specified drug for the purposes of this Act.